West London Communities project

 We will provide detail about the study, including the information that is informing our decisions and actions.
 We will also share updates throughout these early stages.

-We will share information on the right-hand side, including the modelling report, our summary of that report and other useful content.
+We are sharing information, including the modelling report, our summary of that report and other useful content.

-We will provide different ways to engage with the project as we reach bigger milestones in our study.
-The milestones tab on the right shows when to expect those updates.
+We will provide different ways to engage with the project as we reach future milestones in our study.
+The milestones tab on the shows when to expect those updates.

 How you can engage with the study

-Please register to the site and subscribe to this page to participate in future engagement and be added to our mail list to receive notifications of significant updates.
-Also consider favouriting this page in your browser so you can easily come back later.
+- Please register to the site and subscribe to this page to participate in future engagement and be added to our mail list to receive notifications of significant updates.
+Please do come back and check the news feed as we will use that to provide you updates through the year.

-If you do need to speak to our team whilst we're updating this page, you can email us at ThamesEstuary2100@Environment-Agency.gov.uk(External link).
+- If you do need to speak to the team, you can email us at ThamesEstuary2100@Environment-Agency.gov.uk.